 2 tsp Lebanese orange blossom water (optional)

-Serve with poached rhubarb and crème fraîche.
+Serve with poached rhubarb or a bowl of strawberries and crème fraîche.

 Our thanks to Rachel Roddy for allowing us to reproduce this adapted version of her recipe from Five Quarters.